the most enigmatic figure in Texas and

 Henry O. Flipper was tried by court-martial for the offense of theft—misappropriation

 of Company Funds.
-Under the Articles of War he could be dishonorably discharged,
+Under the Articles of War he could be dishonorably

-credentials, and sentenced to as much as ten years
+civil engineer’s credentials, and sentenced to as much as ten years

 his commission—but nothing else.
-Numerous
+Numerous white officers, convicted

-and sentenced to prison.
+to prison.
 Why not Flipper?

 When Flipper walked out of FT